 “We can’t get numb to this.
 We can’t sit here and just read about it.
 We can’t have a moment of silence and, ‘Go Dubs!’ or ‘Come on, Mavs!
 Let’s Go!’
 That’s what we’re gonna do.
 We’re gonna go play a basketball game.”

-Kerr made one more call to senators before leaving the podium.
+Kerr made one more call to senators before getting emotional and leaving the podium.

 “We are being held hostage by 50 senators in Washington who refuse to even put it to a vote, despite what we the American people want,” Kerr said.
 “They won’t vote on it because they want to hold on to their own power.
 It’s pathetic!
 I’ve had enough.”